MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-alternate-data-flow.md

 DIMENSIONPARAMETER <br>
 OMExplodedOrganizationSecurityGraph |

-### View list for parameter to pass into the Synapse Pipeline
+### View list for parameter to pass into the Synapse pipeline

 This is a comma separated list of RetailSales cube views.
 This is the list of views the pipeline will perform a ‘select’ operation on and copy the results to the data lake.